Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Increment near the generation threshold

-For the Smooth model, the result differs no more than by a multiplier $\sim 2$.
+For the Smooth model, the result differs no more than by a multiplier of $\sim 2$.
 Then, the increment is

-This confirms that the increment does not depend on the Reynolds number for very high $Re$. \citet{kleeorin2012growth} obtained this result for $s=1/3$; we prove that the presence of intermittency practically does not affect it, so the independence of $g$ preserves up to the values of $Re$ where the bottleneck effect is essential.
+This confirms that the increment does not depend on the Reynolds number for very high $Re$. \citet{kleeorin2012growth} obtained this result for $s=1/3$; we prove that the presence of intermittency practically does not affect it, so that the independence of $g$ is preserved up to the values of $Re$ at which the bottleneck effect is essential.